openmpf/openmpf-components/python/AzureTranslation/README.md

   sentence splitter algorithm.
 Currently, only WtP supports model threshold adjustments by input language.

+- `SENTENCE_MODEL_CPU_ONLY`: If set to TRUE, only use CPU resources for the sentence detection model.
+If set to FALSE, allow sentence model to also use GPU resources.
+  For most runs using spaCy `xx_sent_ud_sm` or `wtp-bert-mini` models, GPU resources are not required.
+If using more advanced WtP models (i.e. `wtp-canine-s-12l`), it is recommended to set `SENTENCE_MODEL_CPU_ONLY=FALSE` as such models can use up to to ~3.5 GB of GPU memory.

+- `SENTENCE_MODEL_WTP_DEFAULT_ADAPTOR_LANGUAGE`: More advanced WTP models will require a target language.
+This property sets the default language to use for sentence splitting, and is overwritten whenever `FROM_LANGUAGE`, `SUGGESTED_FROM_LANGUAGE`, or Azure language detection return a different, WtP-supported language option.

 # Listing Supported Languages
 To list the supported languages replace `${ACS_URL}` and